SUTDMEC/CoSLAM/README.md

 CoSLAM
 ======
-This is a fork of the original CoSLAM in various attempts to increase robustness and error handling.
+This is a fork of the original CoSLAM in various attempts to increase robustness, error handling, as well as the additial feature of utilizing external odometry measurements to improve pose estimation.

 CoSLAM is a visual SLAM software that aims to use multiple freely moving cameras to simultaneously compute their egomotion and the 3D map of the surrounding scenes in a highly dynamic environment.
 For more details, please refer to [CoSLAM project page](http://www.ece.nus.edu.sg/stfpage/eletp/Projects/SLAM/).